npr-nlp/npr-nlp-project/brian_notes.md

         - Anomalies?
 Unexpected sentiment analysis results?
         - Applied statistics-> i.e. stats testing.
 Is there a difference in the mean sentiment by speaker?
 Program? etc
         - Are there stopwords, outside of the standard, that could be removed to help identify the speaker?
+        - Possibility of leaving the "laughtrack" observations in and identifying those utterances that are followed by a laughtrack->from here, model to discover what is meant to be a joke
     - Model
         - model sentiment analysis over time
         - Model speaker prediction